 Enter the men’s onesie.

 It’s like a sweatshirt with legs … baby clothes for adults … one-stop dressing … astronaut chic.
-It’s comfortable, snuggly, and, most importantly, nice and warm on a cold winter’s night.
+It’s comfortable, snuggly, and, most importantly, nice and warm on a cold spring’s night.

 However, if toddling around the house looking like, well, a toddler doesn’t quite work with the chill, masculine image you’ve been working so hard to maintain, get the same effect with a union suit.
 It’s a classic, proven solution, with lumberjack swagger.
 And, in a pinch, the right one is even an excellent solution for a base layer if you’re venturing out into the cold.
 The long, full-torso front opening can also let you be as buttoned-up or as unbuttoned as the mood (you should pardon the expression) suits.

 MeUndies makes this updated version of the onesie so comfortable you’d better get her one, too.
 It’s available in a range of colors, but we like the black or dark sapphire best.
 It has a drawstring hood, full-zip front, and is made from super soft Modal with just a hint of stretch.
 Yes, there is also a unicorn pattern — just say “no.”

 Of course, Calvin Klein would do its iteration of the onesie in a more streamlined version.
 It also features a hood and includes handy kangaroo pockets on the front, just like your favorite hoodie.
 It’s made from a plush french terry fabric for extra soft cuddling.
 There is a CK logo on the back if that kind of stuff is important to you.

 Definitely blurring the line between onesie and union suit, Jockey’s version of one-stop dressing includes this festive version with red, grey, and white candy cane stripes, perfect for the holiday season, but a warm look all spring long.
 It’s made with a brushed waffle-knit fabric for warmth and softness.